Prefixes and Suffixes Do Not Belong in Interface Names

 A::CONST

-In these cases, you won't know it.
-As we said at the very beginning, from a developer's point of view there should be no difference between what is a class and what is an interface.
-Which is what gives interfaces and abstract classes their sense.
+In these cases, you can't tell.
+As we said at the very beginning, from a developer's perspective, there should be no difference between what is a class and what is an interface.
+That's what gives interfaces and abstract classes their purpose.

-If you were able to distinguish between a class and an interface here, it would deny the basic principle of OOP.
-And interfaces would become meaningless.
+If you were able to distinguish a class from an interface here, it would contradict the basic principle of OOP.
+And interfaces would lose their meaning.

 I'm Used to It

-Changing habits just hurts 🙂 Often the idea of it hurts.
-Let's not blame people who are attracted to changes and look forward to them, for most of as the Czech proverb applies that habit is an iron shirt.
+Changing habits simply hurts 🙂 Many times, even the idea of it hurts.
+However, let's not be unfair, many people are actually attracted by changes and look forward to it.
+Nevertheless, for the majority, there is a Czech proverb that says, “habit is an iron shirt.”

-But why go to such a long time ago?
-You may remember that in PHP, it was customary to distinguish non-public members of classes with an underscore (sample from Zend Framework).
-This was back when there was PHP 5, which had public/protected/private visibility modifiers.
+But why go so far back?
+You may remember that in PHP, it was customary to distinguish non-public class members with an underscore (an example from Zend Framework).
+It was at a time when PHP 5 already existed, which had public/protected/private visibility modifiers.
 But programmers did it out of habit.
-They were convinced that without underscores they would stop understanding the code.
-“How would I distinguish public from private properties in the code, huh?”
+They were convinced that without underscores, they would lose orientation in the code.
+“How would I tell public from private variables in the code, huh?”

-Nobody uses underscores today.
-And nobody misses them.
-Time has proven perfectly well that the fears were false.
+Today, no one uses underscores.
+And no one misses them.
+Time has wonderfully proven that the fears were unfounded.

-Yet it's exactly the same as the objection, “How would I distinguish an interface from a class in code, huh?”
+Yet it's exactly the same as the objection: “How would I tell an interface from a class in the code, huh?”

 I stopped using prefixes/postfixes ten years ago.
-I would never go back, it was a great decision.
-I don't know any other programmer who wants to go back either.
-As a friend said, “Try it and in a month you won't understand that you ever did it differently.”
+I would never go back; it was a great decision.
+I don't know any other programmer who would want to go back.
+As a friend said, “Try it, and in a month, you won't understand how you ever did it differently.”

 I Want to Maintain Consistency

-I can imagine a programmer saying, “Using prefixes and suffixes is really nonsense, I get it, it's just that I already have my code built this way and changing it is very difficult.
-And if I start writing new code correctly without them, I'll end up with inconsistency, which is perhaps even worse than bad convention.”
+I can imagine a programmer saying, “Using prefixes and suffixes is really nonsense, I get it, but I already have code built this way, and changing it is very difficult.
+And if I started writing new code correctly without them, I would create inconsistency, which is perhaps even worse than a bad convention.”

-In fact, your code is already inconsistent because you're using the PHP system library:
+In fact, your code is already inconsistent because you are using the PHP system library, which has no prefixes or postfixes:

 class Collection implements ArrayAccess, Countable, IteratorAggregate